VictoriaMetrics/VictoriaMetrics/README.md

 The following command-line flags are used the most:

 * `-storageDataPath` - path to data directory.
 VictoriaMetrics stores all the data in this directory.
+Default path is `victoria-metrics-data` in current working directory.
 * `-retentionPeriod` - retention period in months for the data.
 Older data is automatically deleted.
+Default period is 1 month.
 * `-httpListenAddr` - TCP address to listen to for http requests.
 By default, it listens port `8428` on all the network interfaces.
 * `-graphiteListenAddr` - TCP and UDP address to listen to for Graphite data.
 By default, it is disabled.
 * `-opentsdbListenAddr` - TCP and UDP address to listen to for OpenTSDB data over telnet protocol.
 By default, it is disabled.